cappuccino/cappuccino.org/source/blog/2014-07-18-cappuccino-in-action-nuage-networks.html.markdown

 - showcase
 ---

-> This is the first in a series of articles where the community can showcase what they are doing with Cappuccino
+> This is the first in a series of articles where the community can showcase what they are doing with Cappuccino.

 In this blog post I will briefly explain what we are doing here at Nuage Networks, why we chose Cappuccino, why we love it, and what we’ve done with it.

 [Nuage Networks](http://www.nuagenetworks.net) is an Alcatel-Lucent venture, a start-up operating as part of a global company.
 Our Virtualized Services Platform (VSP) is a [Software Defined Network](http://en.wikipedia.org/wiki/Software-defined_networking) solution.
 Of late, SDN is quite an exciting (and also over-hyped) technology in the world of networking because it brings the power and simplicity of server virtualization to datacenter networks.
 Our VSP is a policy driven networking configuration tool that exposes everything it can do over ReST APIs and a user interface that uses this API.

 Of course, our UI — named VSP Architect — is built with Cappuccino.